Ghosts: A Natural History: 500 Years of Searching for Proof Roger Clarke St. Martin’s Press

 Ghost stories often grow out of odd bits of natural phenomena.
 That may just well be the story behind this small town movie theatre in the Upstate.
 A member of the family who built this theatre in 1948 and owned it until it closed claimed the “ghost” was simply the curtains in the projection room being blown by air from the projector.
 Though, locals have a different theory: it’s the ghost of a woman who hanged herself on this site before the building of the theatre.

 In his marvelous collection of ghost stories from the Upstate region, Ghosts of Upstate South Carolina, John Boyanoski documents the story of a passerby who saw the spirit peering from a window of the empty theatre one night.
-While driving home to Greenville from a football game in Clemson one night in 1989, the passerby slowed to admire the old, art moderne-style theatre.
+While driving home to Greenville from a football game in Clemson one night in 1989, the driver slowed to admire the old, art moderne-style theatre.
 Looking up, he saw a woman staring out of one of the building’s second floor windows.
 She didn’t move and she appeared to have a faint glow about her.
 He continued driving and then turned around to catch a second glimpse.
 The theatre was quiet and dark.
 Nothing appeared in the windows.
 Even after parking and walking around the front of the building, nothing stirred.

-At the time of this writing the theatre serves as a church and remains as a landmark along South Carolina 93, through Easley.
+At the time of this writing the theatre serves as a church and remains as a landmark along South Carolina Highway-93 through Easley.
 The theatre is owned by Robinson’s Funeral Home and it plans to maintain the theatre as a local landmark.

 Boyanoski, John.
 Ghosts of Upstate of South Carolina.
 Mountville, PA: Shelor & Son Publishing, 2006.